-The majority of our volunteers stay with host families, however, a few volunteers stay at the orphanage or centre where they work.
+The majority of our volunteers stay with host families, however, a few volunteers stay at the centre where they work.
 Tanzanian people are known for their hospitality and you will experience this first hand when you meet your family.
 The houses are spacious and usually have a garden or outside terrace where you can relax and enjoy the breathtaking scenery.
 You will get an authentic Tanzanian home-stay experience.
 Host families speak Kiswahili and some English.
 The children in the host families are always eager to teach the volunteers Kiswahili and practice their English.
 Vegetarians can easily be catered for.

 Our Projects Abroad office in Arusha is based near the centre of the town on the road leading to USA River.
 The office is large and spacious and has an outside area where volunteers can relax.
 Buses stop right outside the office making it easy to access.